FilipDominec/python-meep-utils/README.md

 #### General modules and other files
  * `meep_utils.py`       - the main module with routines useful for python-meep simulations
  * `meep_materials.py`   - module containing realistic definition of materials used
  * `README.md`		 - this file
  * `LICENSE`		 - General Public License
  * `metamaterial_models.py` - different metamaterial models (that can be shared by other scripts)

- *  - computes and plots data for current-driven homogenization
+ * `plot_scan_as_contours.py` - if multiple simulations are run as a parametric scan, this allows to present all results in a single contour plot
- * `plot_scan_as_contours.py` - if multiple simulations are run as a parametric scan, this allows to present the results in a single contour plot
+ * `harminv_wrapper.py` - allows to simply use filter diagonalisation method from Python

 #### Examples using the simulation scripts
 Usually, everything you need to run an example is to change to its directory, and launch `./batch.sh`.
 In a multiprocessing environment, it is recommended to launch it like `mpirun -np 4 ./batch.sh`.